cipherlogs/s909/sprints.md

 Every day, produce four solutions—one for each part of both scenarios.
 It's not a suggestion; it's a requirement for advancement.
 Your progress to the next day depends on it.

+## Getting started
+You can start the first season and get full access by completing your application [here](https://forms.gle/CW1jqB9HpKbqwUY78).

 ## Why Advent of Code?

 1. **Pioneering VIM Prowess:** Master crafting elegant, efficient solutions using VIM—an unprecedented journey into the world of Vim.
 Create robust solutions surpassing those in programming languages, emphasizing conciseness and speed of development.